 Exemplifying yourself by sticking out an 1/8th of an inch

-This article is about exemplifying yourself in a practical way.
+Exemplifying yourself by sticking out an 1/8th of an inch: this article is about exemplifying yourself in a practical way.
 After reading you will understand the basics of this powerful personal development theory.

 Jim Collins said, “Good is the enemy of great”, and he could not be more on point.
 We are sometimes too willing to settle for good or good enough, without coming to the realization that the distance between going from good and great is in fact quite manageable, while the impact between them is astronomical.
 Effective and successful people never accept mediocrity.